edgamat/edgamat.github.io/_posts/2020/09/2020-09-20-Using-Code-Inspections-The-Wrong-Way.md

 Let's take Resharper for an example.
 For most of the code inspection issues, it provides a "Why is Resharper Ultimate suggesting this?" context menu option.
 Selecting this menu option brings up a web page with an explanation of the rule and why it is important to consider.
 This page can also give you options for how to remove the issue or to disable the warning in your code.

 I have been guilty of ignoring code inspection suggestions/warnings.
 And I've also somewhat blindly changed code based on code inspection warnings without fully understanding what they mean.
-So this 'better way' is not something that is a perfect solution either.
+So this 'better way' I speak of is not a perfect solution either.
 But I feel it is a good way to start.

-So look at each issue and do the necessary research to decide if it is something you should be concerned with in your context.
+Look at each issue and do the necessary research to decide if it is something you should be concerned with in your context.

 ### Involve Everyone